 Who I am?

 I grew up in the small town of Coleman, Wisconsin.
 A good day for me is spent on the water in the warmth of a summer day; sitting near it, floating on it or playing in it all bring me joy.
 I love reading a good book or sketching in my drawing pad, beach side or in my room in my chair with the sun shining through the window.
-For as long as I can remember my artwork has been a part of my life journey.
+For as long as I can remember my artwork and wanting to travel has been a part of my life journey.
 I am excited to see where God will take me with my gifting to create artwork and love on people at the same time.